-VI.
-CONCLUDING REMARKS
+6. CONCLUDING REMARKS

-Nepal has witnessed four political systems such as 104 years of Rana autocratic rule, 30 years of Panchayati system, 16 years of democracy and a period of federal democracy after 2007.
+Nepal has witnessed many political systems such as 104 years of Rana autocratic rule, 30 years of Panchavati system, 16 years of democracy and a period of federal democracy after 2007.
 With each major political change, the expectation of the people for better conditions increased but these were never met.
 Rather performance of the economy slackened and there was no improvement in per capita income growth and living standard of the people due to prolonged political instability and unrest.
-Socio-economic backwardness made people to get involved in political activities directly or indirectly that led to the emergence of many political parties, their affiliates and interest groups in the country.
-These parties and activists put forth their demands or express their opposition through strikes, blockades, lockouts and other similar activities, which often created inconvenience to the general public and brought serious negative impacts on the economy.
+Socio-economic backwardness made people to get involved in political activities directly or indirectly that led to the emergence of many political parties, interest groups and their affiliates in the country.
+These parties and activists put forth their demand or express their opposition or support to given policies or programs through strikes, blockades, lockouts and other similar activities, which often created inconvenience to the general public and brought serious negative impacts on the economy.
 During January 2008 through August 2013, altogether 4451 events of strikes have been recorded in Nepal, whose concentration is higher in Terai (55 percent) in economic belts and Eastern part (32 percent) in development regions.
 Political parties and rebellion groups have called for general strikes at higher frequency (36 percent and 17 percent respectively) to bargain on partisan demands with ruling party.
 Transport unions come at third position (9 percent) in this line.
 Local communities (8 percent) falls on fourth position followed by ethnic and alliance groups (5 percent).